whalezup/whalezup/README.md

 - ⚡ Fun fact: ...
 -->
 [Chuan Kheng, Peck](https://github.com/whalezup/OT_ICS/wiki) <br>
-<Information Technology Engineer with GPEN, GCIH, PMP certification and has more than 15 years of experience in system integration, operations and service, software consultation and project management work.
+Information Technology Engineer with GPEN, GCIH, PMP certification and has more than 15 years of experience in system integration, operations and service, software consultation and project management work.
 Broad technology knowledge of IT Infrastructure/Systems/Network including installation, configuration, management, support and vendor management.
 A reliable team player and keen learner who is comfortable working with both internal and external customers.

 <hr>

-🌱 Emergenetics Profile <br>
+🌱 Emergenetics Profile Summary <br>
 1. Generally amiable, easygoing and supportive.
 This Profile prefers to prevent confrontation and probably keeps opinions internal in order to keep the peace.
 2. An Analytical/Structural thinker is energized by data, both big picture and details.
 This Profile likely prefers to study a subject in depth and approach problems in an organized and detailed manner.
 3. Generally calm, thoughtful and quiet.
 This Profile can easily maintain confidential information and may prefer to learn by listening and reflecting.